Nemo Hornet 1P Tent – Review

 Below are my shelter requirements.

-- Light Weight – Lightweight to reduce fatigue and injury is essential for me on long-distance hikes.
+- Light Weight is essential for me on long-distance hikes to reduce fatigue and injury.

 - Set-up Ease – Setting up just before dark or in bad weather is expected; therefore, being able to set up my shelter quickly is essential.